apple/darwin-xnu/doc/atomics.md

 The sequentially consistent world is extremely safe from a lot of compiler and hardware reorderings and optimizations, which is great, but comes with a huge cost in terms of memory barriers.
-It is also completely wasted when building for a non SMP configuration.

 It seems very tempting to use `atomic_*_explicit()` functions with explicit